imbo/imbo/docs/usage/api.rst

 Content types
 -------------

-Currently Imbo responds with images (jpg, gif and png), `JSON`_, `XML`_ and `HTML`_, but only accepts images (jpg, gif and png) and JSON as input.
-Imbo will do content negotiation (using the `Accept`_ headers found in the request) for all requests if you skip the file extension, and will deliver the type requested if you specify an extension (without looking at the Accept headers).
+Currently Imbo responds with images (jpg, gif and png) and `JSON`_, but only accepts images (jpg, gif and png) and JSON as input.

+If you choose to enable the :ref:`response-formatter` event listener Imbo will support two more content types (`XML`_ and `HTML`_) and it will do content negotiation using the `Accept`_ header found in the request, unless you specify a file extension, in which case Imbo will deliver the type requested without looking at the Accept header.

 The default `Content-Type`_ for responses is JSON, and for most examples in this document you will see ``.json`` being used.
-Change that to ``.html`` or ``.xml`` to get HTML and XML respectively.
+Change that to ``.html`` or ``.xml`` to get HTML and XML respectively (if the aforementioned event listener is enabled).
 You can also skip the extension and force a specific Content-Type using the Accept header:

 .. code-block:: bash